webbod/PureGymBasket/README.md

 I haven't had a chance to consider persistence beyond JSON and there is no notion of a basket identity at the moment - in a production system I would expect the Warehouse and OfferWarehouse to interact with your LOB systems, for now it's enough that they are hardcoded

-Start with PureGym.Models.Compositions.Shop in the Development Branch
+Start with PureGym.Models.Compositions.GenericShop in the Development Branch

 ## PureGym.Common
 Defines the Money type, exceptions, enumerations and constants